BrendonLau/SurveyBanana/README.md

 ## Demo
-* For guidance on usage, please watch the video in the [folder](https://drive.google.com/drive/folders/1q1b01cxG7p3L5mxinOdcVdOnBm58QIJq?usp=drive_link)
+* For guidance on usage, please watch the video in the ~folder~

 ## Future extensions
 1. Use the Command and Query Responsibility Segregation Pattern, and split the backend into read and write services with 2 different databases.
-As our application is read-heavy, we will not modify the data using the read service and able to write custom schema to optimise reads.
+We will not modify the data using the read service and able to write custom schema to optimise reads.
 2. We can add a load balancer like Nginx and Kubernetes to manage traffic and containers.
-3. We can add a cache such as Redis to cache popular URLs.
+3. We can add a cache in the middleware such as Redis to cache popular URLs.